Panda58dev/wafflib/README.md

 <a name="EN_use"></a>
 ## How to _use_ it?
-To begin with, we should warn you that most of the input data should be in the form of a _variable_/_array_ in the **json** format.
 A detailed description of each function can be found in the [wiki](https://github.com/Panda58dev/wafflib/wiki).
 <a name="EN_req"></a>
 ## Requirements